Keelen-Fisher/Udemy-Python/Day-13/Day13Notes.md

 - When we change it to ***dice_num = 6***, that is when the error occurs, so there is an issue with the index of 6, this most likely means that the index of 6 does not exist.

 - so if we change that line of code to ***dice_num = randint(0, 5)***, then no errors should occur.

+### Step 3: "Play Computer"

+- Example:

+      year = int(input("What's your year of birth?")) if year > 1980 and year < 1994:
+        print("You are a millenial.")
+      elif year > 1994:
+        print("You are a Gen Z.")

+- This is where you play computer. mentally run through each line of code and solve the problem using different scenarios.
+You will find that there is no catch in the code if you enter in 1994 as your year of birth because you do not have a conditional statement/operator that checks for that integer.

+- Instead, on line 4 you should put ***elif year >= 1994***.